-12. Understand and Use the Common Core State Standards [SS] for Curriculum Mapping.
-Plan how you will share these high international standards with families.
-See www.nelliedge.com/CommonCoreStandards.
+11. Understand and Use the Common Core State Standards standards for Curriculum Mapping.
+Plan how you will share these rigorous standards with families.
+Use Essential Parents as Partners Letters on TPT.

 The above projects are only suggestions; you are always encouraged to design a practicum to meet your specific needs.
 Dr. Lifson wants this assignment to be meaningful for you.